JeroenRobben/blacknoise/docs/state-machine.md

 # WireGuard State Machine

-> **Work in progress.** This document serves as working note and is incomplete.
-It should not be relied upon when implementing WireGuard.
+> **Always refer to the WireGuard whitepaper, website and reference implementations when implementing WireGuard.**

 The aim here is to define a complete operational state machine for WireGuard implementations.
 Currently, only the state machine of a single secure session is described.